 Trace the outline of the template on the wrong side of the fabric accordingly.

-Fold down the pocket.
-Align and pin to both pieces together
+Fold-down the pocket.
+Align and pin both pocket and body pieces together.

 Turn the purse back piece right side out from the opening.